Pylons/substanced/docs/sdi.rst

 offering to redo the undo:

 .. image:: images/undo2.png

+Undo button support is enabled by the developer in their management views that commit data.
+It isn't available on every kind of change.
+Instead developers need to wrap their commit with certain information used by the SDI's undo features.

 All actions that change data (even ones without undo button support) can be undone.
 These screenshots show an ``Undo`` tab on the site's root folder.
 This